fosternilsson516/fosternilsson516/README.md

 - **AWS Lambda** - for running serverless computing.
 - **Cloud Solutions** - for scalable and flexible infrastructure.

-Currently, I am deepening my knowledge in Linux, particularly Ubuntu 22.04, to manage lightweight Docker containers.
+I'm currently deepening my knowledge in Linux, particularly Ubuntu 22.04, to manage lightweight Docker containers.
 These containers are designed to collaborate effectively, processing data and driving results efficiently.

+In addition, I'm very interested in expanding my expertise into advanced data warehousing solutions like Snowflake and exploring cutting-edge analytical tools like Databricks.
+My goal is to leverage these technologies to further enhance data-driven decision-making processes.

 ---